brainix/pottery/README.md

 ### ContextTimer

 `ContextTimer` helps you easily and accurately measure elapsed time.
-Note that `ContextTimer` measures wall (real-world) time, not CPU time.
+Note that `ContextTimer` measures wall (real-world) time, not CPU time; and that `elapsed()` returns time in milliseconds.

 You can use `ContextTimer` stand-alone&hellip;